 Another function, randombool_seeded(), takes an additional seed argument.
 Results for a given seed will always be the same.
-For instance of the response header will always be no:
+For i of the response header will always be no:

 '''

-1 if (randombool_seeded(50, 100, 12345)) {
+if (randombool_seeded(50, 100, 12345)) {

-2 set resp.http.Seeded-Value = "yes";
+set resp.http.Seeded-Value = "yes";

-3 } else {
+} else {

-4 set resp.http.Seeded-Value = "no";
+set resp.http.Seeded-Value = "no";

-5 }
+}

 '''

 This could be useful for stickiness.
-For example, if you based the seed off of something that identified a user, you could perform A/B testing cookie.
+For example, if you based the seed off of something that identified a user, you could perform A/B cookie.

-▲ WARNING: The randombool and randombool_seeded functions do not use secure random numbers and should not be used for crypt randombool seeded()
+▲ WARNING: The randombool and randombool_seeded functions do not use secure random numbers and should not be used andombool_seeded()